Clinical Dementia

 • APOE ε4 is a risk factor, NOT diagnostic — do NOT order it to diagnose AD; it IS relevant for ARIA risk assessment before anti-amyloid therapy

-• Down syndrome (Trisomy 21) → APP gene on chromosome 21 → overproduction of Aβ → near-universal AD pathology by age 40
+• Down syndrome (Trisomy 21) → APP gene on chromosome 21 → overproduction of Aβ → near-universal AD neuropathology by age 40; clinical dementia onset typically mid-50s

 Putting It All Together: Workup Algorithm